 Fill out the webform below to arrange a visit to DUC.

-Cannot make it to DUC for a monring or afternoon?
+Cannot make it to DUC for a morning or afternoon?
 We’ll come to you!
-Fill out the webform and we'll be in touch.
+Fill out the webform and we’ll be in touch.

-Or ... do both.
-We can visit your classroom to delve into a given topic and then have you visit DUC as a follow up to the discussion.
+Or … do both.
+We can visit your classroom to delve into a given topic and then welcome you to visit DUC as a follow up to the discussion.

 Philosophy and Human Rights

 Philosophy of human rights claims that the human person has inherent, universal and inalienable rights.
-The formulation of the foundations of human rights, their scope and their validity engender important philosophical debates which will act as the basis of this discussion.
+These rights form the basis of many legal decisions as well as discussions on human dignity.
+This workshop will explore the foundations of human rights, their scope and their validity.
+Students will be invited to discuss the philosophical concepts that are at the root of these topics.

 Is there a conflict between becoming rich and remaining ethical?
 Does honesty have to be sacrificed in order to make one’s way in the world?
 The objective of this workshop is to understand the most important theories of justice, social responsibility, and professionalism and their foundations in ethics.
 The workshop also aims to critically evaluate moral and ethical questions regarding business and professional life.
-We will evaluate “the bluff”, marketing, workers’ rights, sexual harassment, international relations and environmental questions in light of corporate social responsibility, business ethics and human rights.
+We will evaluate marketing, workers’ rights, international relations and environmental questions in light of corporate social responsibility, business ethics and human rights.
+An excellent workshop for students interested in business or the ethical questions that arise as a result of business practices.

 How can we Better Understand Recent Developments in Bioethics?

 In the West, legislative and legal powers have been confronted with complex questions concerning the beginning and end of life.
-These new developments were warmly received by a certain section of society and those in the media, yet another percentage of the population remain much more critical.
+These new developments were warmly received by a certain section of society and those in the media, yet another percentage of the population remains much more critical.
 How can we better understand legal decisions and laws surrounding these issues?
 What criteria can we use to evaluate them?
+This workshop aims at presenting a balanced and compassionate presentation of the questions at the heart of these sensitive issues.

 Fill out the form below to book your workshop today!